flux-framework/flux-core/doc/man1/flux-pgrep.rst

 By default, only active jobs for the current user are considered.

-*flux-pkill* cancels matching jobs instead of listing them.
+:program:`flux pkill` cancels matching jobs instead of listing them.

 OPTIONS
 =======